 IVF is sought by many couples as an answer to their fertility woes.
 In fact, one child in every Australian classroom is born through IVF.
-Recently, research has shown that acupuncture and other natural therapies can improve the success rates of IVF.
 Recurrent implantation failure (RIF) can be a devastating problem for many couples.
 There are many reasons why an embryo can repeatedly fail to implant in the uterus.

 IVF scientists identify embryos with a greater number of cells and a more regular appearance to have a greater chance of successfully implanting.
 The speed in which this occurs over a 72 hour period indicates quality.
 Embryos that have reached blastocyst stage are most desirable to transfer.
 These embryos are of course created from eggs and sperm.
 As we age, the quality of these individual components decline.
 Age also represents a decline in hormone function which can lead to a poor response in producing egg quantity as well as quality.

 The endometrium (lining of the womb) should thicken to at least 8mm (although 11-12mm is optimal) thick by the time of ovulation.
 A thinner endometrium may be caused by hormonal irregularities, fibroids, uterine scarring or three or more consecutive months use the IVF medication, Clomid.

 The immune system is designed to protect against infections and abnormal processes in the body.
 There is some research and theory to support that natural killer cells (NK cells) and antiphospholipid antibodies (APA’s) are a cause of RIF, recurrent miscarriage, pre-eclampsia and placental problems, however this is still treated as controversial.